-All students at Bishop Fenwick High School utilize ACER tablets.
+All students at Bishop Fenwick High School utilize laptops,iPads or tablets.
 This one-to-one initiative provides students with a more dynamic curricular experience while focusing on exploration and interaction using relevant educational content.

 Wireless access is available in all classrooms and common areas.